oboyle-matthew/cellsociety/PLAN.md

 checks

-The UI will process user input and send commands to calculate grid for any given generation and initial state.
+The UI will process user input and send commands to calculate grid for any given generation and initial update.
 It stores all the previously calculated states, as well as updates all cells.

 In order to calculate new cell states, it uses Cell class and it's action.